Contents:

 Quality over quantity

-When it comes to schoolwork or revision during the holidays, prioritise quality over quantity.
+When it comes to revision during the holidays, prioritise quality over quantity.
 Focused, effective study sessions are more beneficial than marathon cramming sessions.
 Encourage your child to try out the Pomodoro technique – they can spend 25 minutes working on a focused task and then take a five minute break to get away from their screen, grab a snack, and stretch their legs.
 Several websites and revision apps, such as Forest, provide an automated Pomodoro timer for students to use.

-Help your child identify effective revision methods that suit their learning style – whether it’s taking notes, creating flashcards, visualising concepts through mind maps, or practising past papers.
-Understanding what works best for them will save time and boost their productivity.
 Additionally, encourage your child to set clear and achievable goals for each study session.
 Specific objectives, such as completing a section of a textbook or mastering a set of equations, provide direction and purpose to their study time.

-Finding the right balance between schoolwork and holiday festivities can be challenging.
+Finding the right balance between revision and holiday festivities can be challenging.
 Work with your child to create a realistic study schedule that accommodates both academic tasks and festive activities.
 By setting achievable goals, promoting focused bursts of study, and allowing ample time for rest and relaxation, you can ensure your child enjoys a well-rounded and fulfilling Christmas break that prepares them for a successful return to school in the new year.